Hastings Park

 Hastings Park is a municipal park located in the northeast sector of Vancouver, British Columbia, Canada, in the Hastings-Sunrise neighbourhood.
 The 62 ha park features several sports and recreation facilities, including Hastings Racecourse and Playland amusement park.
 The southern portions of the park are also used as the fairgrounds for the Pacific National Exhibition.

 The park was granted in trust by the government of British Columbia to the City of Vancouver.
 Horse racing first took place at the park in 1892, with the PNE holding its first exhibition in 1910.
 An amusement park was opened at Hastings Park in 1926.

+In 2025, a soccer-specific stadium, which will serve as the home of Vancouver Whitecaps FC, an MLS club, has been provisionally approved for construction at the site.
+The agreement will still need to be approved by the Vancouver City Council.

 Etymology

 Its name references the Hastings Townsite, part of which was also known as New Brighton, which lay at the end of the Douglas Road from New Westminster, founded as a resort and watering-hole and as a port to connect the other settlements of the inlet—Gastown, Moodyville and Barnet—to the city.